 Got darker skin?
 Holick says people with darker skin pigmentations, such as African-Americans, are walking around with an SPF of 8 to 15.
 “That’s why they need to be exposed for much longer periods of time, and why people of color are at a much higher risk of having a vitamin D deficiency.”

-For much of the world’s population, geographic locations and skin pigment can hinder our ability to produce enough vitamin D. That’s why it’s necessary for many people to manage their vitamin D levels through supplementation.
-Unfortunately, diet is not a complete option, as foods as a rule are relatively low in vitamin D when compared to at the amounts your body needs.
+For much of the world’s population, geographic locations and skin pigment can hinder our ability to produce enough vitamin D. That’s why it’s necessary for many people to manage their D levels through supplementation.
+Unfortunately, diet is not a complete option, as foods as a rule are relatively low in this important vitamin when compared to at the amounts your body needs.

-According to Dr. Joseph Pizzorno, ND and editor in chief of Integrative Medicine: A Clinician’s Journal, a vitamin D3 supplement provides the same nutrient produced in humans, and is equally effective in any form: liquid, gels, or tablets.
+According to Dr. Joseph Pizzorno, ND a D3 supplement provides the same nutrient produced in humans, and is equally effective in any form: liquid, gels, or tablets.
 The question of how much to supplement is highly individual, and Pizzorno recommends having your level measured through a blood test.